Foreign Affairs

 Combating Religious Persecution

-More recently, I cosponsored H.Res.500, a resolution Condemning the Chinese Communist Party for 100 years of gross violations of human rights and standing with the Chinese people in their struggle for liberty.
 I have also supported measures to combat religious persecution and human rights violations in China’s Xinjiang Uyghur Autonomous region.
-In 2020, Congress passed and President Trump signed into law S.3744, which would impose sanctions on individuals and entities responsible for these human rights abuses.
-In 2020, I also voted in support of H.R.
-1155, which would take action to combat efforts by the Chinese government to harass, intimidate or surveil the Uyghur ethnic group.
+In 2020, Congress passed and President Trump signed into law the Uyghur Human Rights Policy Act, which would impose sanctions on individuals and entities responsible for these human rights abuses.

 Russia

 Russia's invasion of Ukraine warrants decisive consequences.
-The United States and our allies must present a posture of strength against Russia's unprovoked aggression by imposing far-reaching and crippling sanctions and lending support to Ukraine.
-Before the invasion, I cosponsored H.R.6367, Guaranteeing Ukrainian Autonomy by Reinforcing its Defense (GUARD) Act.
-The comprehensive legislation would substantially and immediately increase material support for Ukrainian Armed Forces, strengthen sanctions of Russia's Nord Stream 2 pipeline, and establish diplomatic and military deterrents to counter Russia's aggression.
-Additionally, Michigan has witnessed unacceptable Russian aggression with the wrongful detainment of fellow Michigander, Paul Whelan.
+The United States and our allies must present a posture of strength against Russia's unprovoked aggression.
+Additionally, Michigan has witnessed unacceptable Russian aggression with the wrongful detainment of fellow Michigander, Paul Whelan, who has fortunately been released and reunited with his family after over 5 years in captivity.

 China